H

 Where to Find the Hepatic Tanager

 The hepatic tanager lives in over 20 countries, including the United States, Brazil, Costa Rica, Ecuador, and Mexico.
 It has an extensive range in South America, primarily the eastern portion of the continent, where it lives year-round.
-These birds also inhabit areas of Central America and Mexico all year.
-The northern hepatic tanager species live in the Southwestern United States during the breeding season before migrating to Mexico for the colder months.
+These birds also inhabit Central America and Mexico year-round.
+The northern hepatic tanager species lives in the Southwestern United States during the breeding season, then migrates to Mexico for the colder months.
 In the United States, these tanagers breed in pine woodlands at high elevations.
 During migration, they will inhabit similar pine-oak habitats but at lower elevations.
 They live in many environments south of the US border, including desert oases, mountain forests, arid lowlands, and farmsteads.
 Look for these tanagers in the Arizona and New Mexico mountains during spring and summer, and listen for their sweet melodies, often shared between pairs and their young.

-The hepatic tanager’s scientific name is Piranga Flava.
+The hepatic tanager’s scientific name is Piranga flava.
 Its common name hepatic means “liver-colored,” referring to its reddish-brown coloring.
-Its scientific name, Flava, means “yellow” or “golden” in Latin.
-Hepatic tanager has three subspecies: Hepatica, Lutea, and Flava.
+Its specific name, flava, means “yellow” or “golden” in Latin.

 Size, Appearance, and Behavior